Procedure: Admission of under 18 international students

 - Where the student has been living in Homestay prior to admission to ANU and wishes to continue to reside there the following conditions must be met: Adults over the age of 18 living in the home must be registered for Working with Vulnerable People (WWVP) for the duration of the student’s Homestay, the student’s legal guardian or parents must approve of the arrangement, the student must make arrangements to have a legal guardian in Australia and the student must supply evidence of all of the above.

-- The Registrar, Student Life approves the welfare and accommodation arrangements for all under 18 international students who are not being cared for by a parent or a suitable relative under clause 1.a.
+- The Registrar, Student Administration & Academic Services approves the welfare and accommodation arrangements for all under 18 international students who are not being cared for by a parent or a suitable relative under clause 1.a.

 - The University only accepts responsibility for the accommodation, support and welfare of international students under the age of 18 commencing their degree program, and issue a CAAW letter, under the following conditions: